 A normal healthy person should drink no more than 8 ounces of aloe vera juice per day.
 Ideally, this should be broken down into smaller, one to two ounce servings.

-These can be taken on their own, or mixed in with water or other fruits and vegetable juices.
+These smaller servings of liquid can be taken on their own, or mixed in with water or other fruits and vegetable drinks.

 Is Aloe Vera Juice Good for Weight Loss?